 Our aim in all of the reading and spoken language we teach in the academy are to: improve fluency (speed and accuracy), encourage reasoning (through elaborating and explaining) and to be confident and competent in spoken language and reading skills.

 We teach by firstly allowing children access to a wealth of quality texts and giving them opportunities to read for pleasure.
 Resources are provided in each classroom to facilitate a love for books and children are encouraged to read and discuss books at home.
-Children are rewarded if they read at least 5 times a week at home; they receive their half-termly reading rewards as a recognition for this.
+Children are rewarded if they read at home with a reading raffle and there is a trophy for the class which read the most at home for pleasure.

 To guide children in the right direction of good quality texts we also provide a Reading Challenge.
 Children can choose from well-known authors and award winning texts from an age appropriate list.
 Children are rewarded with certificates when they have read 3 or more of these texts during the academic year.

 Differentiation can be seen in all reading sessions, and children have the opportunity to move through “Must, Should, Could,” targets daily.
 Children are not moved on to new content until they are secure in what they are learning.
 The “Should” target always reflects what children “Should” be doing based on age related expectations, while the Could target will provide opportunity to learn the same objective at greater depth.
 Therefore, if a child has achieved “Should” objective, they may begin the following session on “Could” target.